-The NL Competition Committee provides advice to the Gambling Commission’s Board of Commissioners and Chief Executive in relation to the forthcoming competition.
+The NL Competition Committee provides advice to the Gambling Commission’s Board of Commissioners and Chief Executive in relation to the competition.

 Stephen Cohen (Chair)